I’m not a video game guy…never have been.

 Maybe it was due to the coziness of the early morning hour at which I watched Uncharted, but I had a fun time with it.

 Is it high art?
 Absolutely not.
 Does it have structural problems and underwhelming writing?
 Mostly, yes.
 But are the characters fun?
 For the most part, both Holland and Wahlberg bring charisma and humor to their characters, which kept a fun spark happening between them every time they were both on screen.
 Is the action fun?
 Yep, for the most part, it is.
-There are some cool stunt sequences, plus the expected fisticuffs and shoot-outs to rub up against the couple of “gimme a fuckin break” scenes that break out.
+There are some cool stunt sequences, plus the expected fisticuffs and shoot-outs to rub up against the couple of “gimme a fuckin break” scenes that ensue.
 It’s got a decent amount of momentum and I didn’t find myself bored, even when I was rolling my eyes and laughing AT the movie.

 If you want to pinpoint Negatives, many of the characters could’ve used some more ‘flesh’, there’s an overabundance of coincidence, some of the narrative (particularly in Act 2) feels clunky and choppily paced and the score is largely forgettable.